 Intracorporate Communications Privilege

 Employers also have a conditional privilege for communications made among the agents and employees of a corporation.
-To be protected, intracorporate communications must be made within the limits of employment in the regular course of the corporation’s business.
+To be protected, intracorporate communications must be made within the regular course of the corporation’s business.
 See Pope v.
 Motel 6, 121 Nev.
 307 (2005).
 As an example, statements made by an employee’s supervisor to human resources about the employee’s job performance would likely be protected, but statements about the employee’s personal life to a co-worker that have nothing to do with the corporation’s business would likely not be privileged.

 Judicial and Law Enforcement Privilege